Conoize/logkit.github.io/_includes/docs/entries.md

 `deviceAdvertisingID` | `String` | The advertising ID of the device running the application (if available)
 {% endif %}

-Each of these properties will be available in every `LXLogEntry` that is passed to an [Endpoint's][endpoints] `entryFormatter`.
+Each of these properties is available in every `LXLogEntry` instance that is passed to an [Endpoint's][endpoints] `entryFormatter`.
 The developer may choose to use or ignore each property when crafting a [custom Entry formatter][custom-entry-formatting].